alexanderkulnyow/dds-start-template/README.md

 DDS Start Template
 ===
-Hi, this is template based on [underscores.me template](https://underscores.me/)  with several addition
+Hi, this is started Wordpress Theme based on [underscores.me](https://underscores.me/) template with several addition

 * A modern workflow with a pre-made command-line interface to turn your project into a more pleasant experience.
 * A just right amount of lean, well-commented, modern, HTML5 templates.